'Mysta of the Moon' (Planet Comics #40).

 Early comics

-Hopper gained more attention with the sci-fi feature 'Mysta of the Moon' (the repository of the sum of all human knowledge) in Planet Comics, originally drawn by Joe Doolin, whom she succeeded from July 1945 to July 1947.
+In the 1940s, Fiction House often assigned its female artists to draw features with female heroines, and Hopper stepped in with the science fiction adventure comic 'Gale Allen and the Girl Squadron' (1944) in Planet Comics.
+Subsequently, she gained more attention with the sci-fi feature 'Mysta of the Moon' (the "repository of the sum of all human knowledge") in Planet Comics, originally drawn by Joe Doolin, whom she succeeded from July 1945 to July 1947.

 'Jane Martin' (Wings Comics #73).

-Comic artist and historian Trina Robbins tracked Fran Hopper down and visited her in her retirement home.
+Comic artist and historian Trina Robbins tracked down Fran Hopper and visited her in her retirement home.
 This led to a revival in interest in Hopper's career.
 Hopper was one of the Golden Age women featured in Robbins' anthology 'Babes In Arms: Women in the Comics During World War Two' (2017), along with Barbara Hall, Jill Elgin and Lily Renée.
 Fran Hopper passed away in New Jersey on 29 November 2017, at the age of 95.